 Applying to university

-How to apply to university
+How to apply for university

-- Personal details
+- Personal details.

-- Monitoring information (UK applicants only)
+- Monitoring information (UK applicants only).

-- University choices
+- University choices.

-- Education and employment history
+- Education and employment history.

 - Personal statement (there’s some advice on the UCAS site about writing a good one).